-Our solutions are designed by accountants, for accountants, to be intuitive and easy to use.
+Our solutions are designed by accounting and finance professionals whose domain expertise and understanding of our customers' challenges contributes to our software's ease of use and customer experience.
 We strive to enable any user to rapidly implement our software to manage their accounting and finance activities, from the simplest to the most sophisticated tasks.
-Our user-friendly interface provides clear visualization of accounting and finance data, enables user collaboration, and streamlines business processes.
+Our user interface includes role-based dashboards and reports, provides clear visualization of accounting and finance data, enables user collaboration, and streamlines business processes.